Aspects of Clinical Psychology

 This module introduces students to psychopathology, by systematically examining the history, classification, causes and treatment of psychological disorders.
 The module takes an integrative approach and critically examines the contribution of psychological, biological and sociocultural determinants of mental illness.

-The module begins by considering the historical context of mental illness and the development of the diagnostic classification system (DSM-5) before considering in detail anxiety disorders, mood disorders, eating disorders, personality disorders, dissociative disorders, childhood and adolescent problems and neurodevelopmental disorders
+The module begins by considering the historical context of mental illness and the development of the diagnostic classification system (DSM-5) before considering in detail several mental disorders as characterised by the DSM-5.

 Reasonable coverage of the topic area.
 Shows a reasonable level of clarity of argument and expression.
 Demonstrates a reasonable level of depth of insight into theoretical issues.
 Shows a reasonable level of background reading and study.
 A reasonably focused answer that is reasonably structured and written in the required academic/APA manner/style.
 Some grammatical and punctuation errors.
 Shows some level of original thought, interpretation and deliberation.
 Shows some evaluation of the evidence base presented, rather than just being a shallow over-view.
 Has a reasonable evidence base (Grade level: B- to B+).